-- Access to the pool and gym is on an individual or household basis only - no groups or classes are permitted. - No intermingling with others in the pool or gym. - Following updated Government Public Health measures, businesses must ensure that they implement the required measures subject to the current Public Health advice, in relation to the Pool, Gym and Leisure facility operations. - Physical distancing of 2 metres should be maintained between guests and employees.
-However, if this is not possible, this can be reduced to 1 metre in controlled environments if the other risk mitigation requirements outlined in Appendix 1 have been met. - A designated employee must ensure the maximum pool capacity is not exceeded. - Guests should be asked to book their preferred pool or gym times in order to manage capacity at all times. - If changing rooms are provided, mark the floors to indicate available and unavailable spaces that must be used when changing.
+- Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the level of their specific region, in relation to the Pool, Gym and Leisure facility operations. - Physical distancing of 2 metres\ should be maintained between guests and employees.
+However, if this is not possible, this can be reduced to 1 metre\ in controlled environments if the other risk mitigation requirements outlined in Appendix 1 have been met. - A designated employee must ensure the maximum pool capacity is not exceeded. - Guests should be asked to book their preferred pool or gym times in order to manage capacity at all times. - Exercise classes should be limited to capacities as per Government Public Health Advice.
+There should be no mixing between groups. - If changing rooms are provided, mark the floors to indicate available and unavailable spaces that must be used when changing. - Viewing chairs and seating must be removed completely.

-^{} Current physical distancing guidance is in line with Public Health advice.
+\ Current physical distancing guidance is in line with Public Health advice.
 This document will evolve to reflect new Public Health advice and changes to protocols as and when they emerge.